ikanher/the-three-caballeros/documentation/final_report.md

 As a side note: we also tested a batch normalized version of ***VGG16*** but for some unknown reason it did reach as high F1 -score as the plain ***VGG16*** that we had already trained.
 This was bit surprising, as we thought that in theory a batch normalized network should perform at least as well as without batch normalization.

 After establishing a well working learning rate it was time to drop the manual labor: we adopted One Cycle Policy [2].
 This gave us the opportunity to use the learning rate that had been proven to work (0.01) and use that as a max learning rate for One Cycle Policy.
-For momentum we used a base of 0.5 and a max value fo 0.95.
+For momentum we used a base of 0.5 and a max value to 0.95.
 We tested both normal Momentum and Nesterov Momentum, which of the latter was used to train our more advanced models.
 At this point we still did not overfit.

 After not yet overfitting it was time to move to more modern networks.
 We started with ***ResNet-34*** which did not perform very well.
 The same thing happened with ***ResNet-50***, so we tuned up again.
 After training for 20 epochs we reached a training and validation F1 -scores of 0.94 and 0.71 respectively.
 Finally, ***ResNet-101*** was the first model that started to overfit!